If you have Chronic Obstructive Pulmonary Disease, it’s going to be a problem for buying life insurance.

 - What medications are you taking for your disease?

 Common medications for COPD include: Bronchodilators, inhaled and oral steroids, Theophylline, and antibiotics.
-All of these medications could be insurable depending on the severity of your COPD.

 Life Insurance Quotes with COPD